Local Law 87

 Energy audit and retro-commissioning requirements for NYC buildings over 50,000 square feet.
 Understand the 10-year compliance cycle, audit scope, and filing process.

-Local Law 87 of 2009 (part of the Greener, Greater Buildings Plan) requires buildings over 50,000 gross square feet to undergo periodic energy audits and retro-commissioning (RCx).
-The law is designed to reduce energy consumption and greenhouse gas emissions from New York City's large building stock.
+Local Law 87 of 2009 (part of the Greener, Greater Buildings Plan) requires NYC buildings over 50,000 gross square feet to complete an ASHRAE Level II energy audit and retro-commissioning (RCx) every 10 years, designed to reduce energy consumption and greenhouse gas emissions from the city's large building stock.

 An energy audit is a comprehensive assessment of the building's energy systems, including HVAC, lighting, hot water, electrical distribution, and building envelope.
 The audit identifies energy conservation measures (ECMs) and estimates their cost and potential energy savings.